yomete/pusher-auth0/README.md

 This app demonstrates how to use ReactJS, Auth0, and Pusher to create a chat app.

+You can read the tutorial here on Auth0 - https://auth0.com/blog/build-a-chat-app-with-react/

 ## How to run this app

 1. Clone the repo - `https://github.com/yomete/pusher-auth0`